npm/devrel/talks/abstracts.md

 **Memory: Don't Forget to Take Out the Garbage by [Katie Fenn](https://twitter.com/katie_fenn)**
 Memory is fundamentally important to any computer program.
 It's a finite resource, and is limited on mobile devices more than it is on desktop.
 JavaScript does a remarkable job of hiding this complexity from us.
 What's going on behind the scenes, and how can you fix problems when memory runs out?

+## Health
+**Don't .gitignore mental health by [Frédéric Harper](https://twitter.com/fharper)**
+Depression, suicide, and anxiety are some of the words that most of us would like to add to our ignore file.
+Discussing mental health is still taboo in our society and even more so in the developer ecosystem, where we pride ourselves on working long hours and our lack of sleep.
+We need to talk about mental health more than ever!
+This is why I want to share my experience with depression and my view on how we can improve the situation, as well as some tips to help people be more open and be able to ask for help when they need it.

 ## Mentoring/Growing Junior Developers
 **Getting Comfortable Being Uncomfortable - Lessons Learned One Year After my Programming Bootcamp by [Aimee Knight](https://twitter.com/Aimee_Knight)**
 There’s no denying that engineers are in high demand.
 Boot camps are popping up everywhere, and while they’re churning out highly motivated juniors, often it’s seniors that companies are really after.
 So how do we bridge this gap together?
 Over the past three years, I’ve gone from a former professional figure skater teaching myself basic HTML, to a full stack JavaScript developer, helping build out platforms for companies like Twitter, Facebook, LinkedIn and Warner Brothers.
 During that time I learned valuable lessons that helped me navigate my way through my first years as a developer, and I watched as my team grew right along with me.
 Working with a diverse team was full of wildly uncomfortable challenges for all of us.

 In this talk, we’ll discuss lessons learned one year after going from a boot camp graduate to a full-time JavaScript developer.
 Not only will I cover advice for newer developers, but I’ll also discuss what you can do if you’re a more advanced developer who works with newer developers.
 We’ll walk through effective techniques for mentoring, interviewing, and learning new technologies while striking a sustainable balance.

 ## Open Source (general)
 **How to become an open source contributor in 10 steps by [Frédéric Harper](https://twitter.com/fharper)**
 Participating in an open source project can be intimidating, even for experienced developers.
 You might start asking yourself things like ‘Where should I start?
 Do I have the skill set to provide valuable input??
 Will my suggestion or code be well received?
 Does it even make sense for me to become a contributor?’
 Those are all valid questions and I will help answer them all by giving you an easy 10-step program to become an OSS contributor.

 ## Package management / npm
 **The journey of a package from the npm registry to your computer by [Jeff Lembeck](https://twitter.com/jefflembeck)**
 Ever wonder what happens when you `npm install` something?
 Follow an odyssey across the wires as our hero client embarks on an adventure to bring you the software that you need, right when you ask for it.
 After this talk you'll have a better understanding of the course a package takes - helping you understand architecture that works at scale as well as being able to troubleshoot package installation problems.

 ## Ruby
 **No way ruby Programmers can't use this package Manager by [Frédéric Harper](https://twitter.com/fharper)**
 I guess you never thought about using the gem of a tool (pun intended) that is npm.
 You write some JavaScript code, don’t you?
 Why not extend the power of Rubygems and make you life easier?
 Let me show you how to put your development environment on steroids using this open source tool and the endless collection of packages within the Registry.

 ## Security
 **Securing your site like it's 1999 by [Katie Fenn](https://twitter.com/katie_fenn)**
 "Life in the early days of the web was hard.
 One day your HTML is disintegrating, the next you are fighting someone named “~Ninjad00d~“ who has found a way to take over your forum system.
 Lessons in security in these days were hard learned.

 These are the true stories from the early days of the web and how forums, chat rooms and online games were turned upside down for fun and profit.
 If you stick around after laughing at the misfortune of online pioneers, there will also be lessons about finding your way in a world that wants to exploit your every mistake."

 ## Team building
 **It's Dangerous To Go Alone: Leveling Up A Heroic Team	by [Aly Fulton](https://twitter.com/sinthetix)**